 Generally, you may take legal action when a medical professional does not meet the standard of care expected of a medical professional in the given situation, and this failure causes you injury.
 If you believe a medical provider failed to monitor your condition, or your loved one’s condition, contact our legal team as quickly as possible.

-Leventhal & Puga, P.C., will work to determine exactly what happened in your case.
+Leventhal Puga Braley P.C. will work to determine exactly what happened in your case.
 We are nationally recognized for our medical malpractice verdicts and patient safety advocacy.
 No one deserves the physical and emotional costs of additional medical treatment due to a doctor’s failure to pay attention, and we are here to take care of you after a doctor does not.

 If you would like to speak to a top medical malpractice attorney about your situation, please give our Denver office a call at (303) 759-9945.
-There is no cost, and we accept cases nationwide.
+There is no cost for the consultation, and we accept cases nationwide.
 If we represent you, you will owe us no fee until we get just compensation for you.